UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^

-All of the recently migrated SCOUT to TEI collections (e.g. American Civil War Collection, Tennessee Documentary History, etc.) as well as some of UTK's less recent collections (e.g. Sanborn, mpabaker, etc.) contain the element :code:`languageOfCataloging`.
+All of the recently migrated SCOUT to TEI collections (e.g. American Civil War Collection, Tennessee Documentary History, etc.) as well as some of UT's less recent collections (e.g. Sanborn, mpabaker, etc.) contain the element :code:`languageOfCataloging`.
 In total, it is found in approximately 6,000 records.
 Note that in all cases the language is English, but this information is represented as both a code ("eng") and a text value ("English").